Set up federated login for LastPass using AD FS

 - It is also highly recommended that in a live environment you implement Multifactor Authentication for your users, however, please be aware of the following:

-Note: Federated login users are granted an automatic increase of 10% on their security score since multifactor authentication must be set up at the Identity Provider level (within AD FS, Azure AD, Okta, PingOne, PingFederate, or Google Workspace settings) and not at the LastPass level (within the Multifactor Options tab in the Account Settings of their vault).
+Note: Federated login users are granted an automatic increase of 10% on their security score since multifactor authentication must be set up at the Identity Provider level (within AD FS, Azure AD, Okta, PingOne, PingFederate, Google Workspace, or OneLogin settings) and not at the LastPass level (within the Multifactor Options tab in the Account Settings of their vault).

 - You must set up Multifactor Authentication at the Identity Provider level (AD FS), and not at the LastPass level (via the Admin Console and/or end user Account Settings).
 Using Multifactor Authentication within LastPass is not supported for federated users, and will result in those users being unable to access their vault.